julia-hx/tauri-template/README.md

 # Tauri + SvelteKit + Tailwind Template

+Template for a Rust app with a web technology UI layer.

-This template extends the auto-generated Tauri/Sveltekit template to include Tailwind CSS and Icons, and UI Mode toggle for dark/light mode.
+Extends the auto-generated Tauri/Sveltekit template to include Tailwind CSS and Icons, and UI Mode toggle for dark/light mode.
 Uses yarn to build and run.

 ## Recommended IDE Setup